-Regarding T03/49A, B, C, the MI correctly point out that we are located within a designated Shellfish Growing Area (Wexford Outer) and also the SFPA classified production area outer Wexford Harbour currently classified as B. T03/49 D is located within Wexford Inner Shellfish Designated area and within the Wexford Inner production area which is currently dormant.
-The main reason for the Wexford Harbour inner area becoming dormant (declassified) has been due to the lack of mussel seed available to us and other producers who have sites in this production area.
-From a classified production area perspective the area upstream of Wexford Bridge has recently been undergoing routine sampling and testing for microbial standards by the SFPA to reclassify the production area and that process is nearing completion.
+The main reason for the Wexford Harbour inner area becoming dormant (declassified) has been due to the lack of mussel seed available to us and other producers.
+From a classified production area perspective the area upstream of Wexford Bridge has recently been undergoing routine sampling and testing for microbial standards by the SFPA to reclassify the production area and we are nearing completion of this process.
 Currently the results suggest that the area is 'A' class and will certainly achieve 'B' classification.
 The sampling period required to reopen the production area will end on Dec 2018 so reopening is imminent.
-Thus there will be no implications if this site is licensed.
+I attach an email from the SFPA regarding this matter.
+Thus there will be no implications if this site is licensed and indeed if the shellfish designated growing area is redrawn to include this site.
+Site 91 A has been an important part of our business since before licencing in the Harbour and has been used as a holding area post licencing whereby mussels are not finished at that site but finished on site 48A in the outer harbour.

-We note that the MI are of the view that these sites will not cause significant impacts on the marine environment and that the quality and the status of the area will not be adversely impacted.
+We note that the MI are of the view that this site will not cause significant impacts on the marine environment and that the quality and the status of the area will not be adversely impacted.

 We will engage with the BIM Environmental Officer on drafting up a contingency plan that will identify inter alia methods for the removal from the environment of any invasive non-native species introduced as a result of operations at this site.
 However we stress that we use Mytilus edulis seed from the east coast of Ireland which is native to here.
-Mussels have been farmed on these sites in the Harbour since the 1970's (see Aquaculture Profile prepared by BIM and submitted to the MI for the Appropriate Assessment) and in more recent decades by our company.
+We have been farming mussels in the Harbour since the 1968 (see Aquaculture Profile prepared by BIM and submitted to the MI for the Appropriate Assessment) and this site is currently used as a holding area before mussels are finished growing on our site T03/48A in the outer harbour.
 We have to date never brought an invasive species into the harbour.